newcat/baklavajs/docs/migration.md

 -   The `NodeBuilder` doesn't exist in V2 anymore.
 You can either use [class-based](/nodes/nodes#class-based-approach) or [declaration-based](/nodes/nodes#definenode) approach.
 -   Node options have been removed.
 They are now interfaces with `.setPort(false)`
 -   The `calculate` function behaves differently, see [Graph Execution](/execution)

+## Sidebar

+-   The sidebar is now per-node instead of per-option / per-interface as before.
+See TODO: [Sidebar](./)